annanisha/Static-website-hosting-on-AWS/README.md

 # Steps to configure a static webiste using s3

-Step1: Sign in to the AWS Management Console and open the Amazon S3 console at https://console.aws.amazon.com/s3/ .
+Step1: Sign in to the AWS Management Console and open the Amazon S3 console at https://console.aws.amazon.com/s3/

-Step2:
+Step2: Create a bucket, you can refer to this artcile to create a bucket: https://docs.aws.amazon.com/AmazonS3/latest/userguide/create-bucket-overview.html

+Step3: Upload website files to created S3 bucket